 With the Chancellor announcing a healthy £540 million investment in research and development and charging infrastructure in his latest Autumn Budget, the UK is pushing hard to achieve competitive advantage in this area.

 As ever, we are pleased to see the government’s recognition of the crucial role research and development plays in driving the UK economy forward.
-To read the full industrial strategy white paper, click here.
+Read the full industrial strategy white paper.

-If you’re undertaking R&D and would like to know more about funding options or eligibility, speak to one of our experts today.
+If you’re undertaking R&D and would like to know more about funding options or eligibility, get in touch.